MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/what-are-messaging-extensions.md

 > [!IMPORTANT]
 > Message extensions are available in [Government Community Cloud (GCC), GCC-High, and Department of Defense (DOD)](~/concepts/app-fundamentals-overview.md#government-community-cloud) environments.

-This document provides an overview of message extensions, including their use cases, functionality, command types, and link unfurling.
+This document provides an overview of message extensions, including their use cases, functionality, action and search commands, and link unfurling.

 The following image displays the locations from where message extensions can be invoked: